- One hundred years ago, Bohr and Einstein met

 gives two different relations for massive and massless particles.

-- Lorentz Group: The above three problems are based on
+- Lorentz Group: All I said on this webpage are based on

 symmetry of the Lorentz group.
 I made a very heavy investment in

 this subject.
 You may